alexeldeib/throttled/README.md

 # throttled

-This project aims to simplify measure IOPS and bandwidth utilization on Azure VMs.
+Simple IOPS and throughput monitoring for Azure VMs.

 ## what it does